lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 export JAVA_HOME=/path/to/jdk8
 ```

-Before invoking the benchmark runner, the environment variable `SAVINA_PATH` needs to be set and point to the location of the savina repository using an absolute path.
+Before invoking the benchmark runner, the environment variable `SAVINA_PATH` needs to be set and point to the location of the Savina repository using an absolute path.

 ```
 export SAVINA_PATH=/path/to/savina